PlagueHO/CosmosDB/docs/New-CosmosDbCollection.md

 Accept wildcard characters: False
 ```

-### -DefaultTtl
+### -DefaultTimeToLive

-Setting this value to a positive integer will enable TTL on
+Setting this value to a positive integer will enable the
-all documents in this collection.
-If this is set to -1 then
+time to live on all documents in this collection.
+If this is
-the DefaultTtl will be infinite.
+set to -1 then the default time to live will be infinite.

 ```yaml
 Type: Int32